priyankt/priyankt.github.io/_posts/2024-12-02-pune-to-korba-in-citroen-c3.md

 date: 2024-12-02 10:06:00 +0530
 ---

-# A 2600 km Adventure: Pune to Korba in a Citroën C3

 We had booked return train tickets from Pune to Raipur for a marriage in the family, but with the return leg unconfirmed, we decided to take our Citroën C3 for a 2600 km road trip from Pune to Korba.
 Here's a quick snapshot of our journey.

 ---